YosaiProject/yosai/doc/docs/index.md

 ```

 ## Initializing Yosai

-Initialize Yosai in the namespace that requires security.
-With Yosai
-initialized, you can authenticate, authorize, and manage sessions.
+With Yosai initialized, you can authenticate, authorize, and manage sessions.

+To initialize Yosai, you must specify, at a minimum:
+- What CacheHandler to use, if you are caching
+- The AccountStore instance(s) from which to obtain authentication and
+  authorization information
+- The ``marshmallow`` serialization Schema you will use to (de)serialize
+  Session state (user-defined session attributes), if you are caching

 ```Python
     from yosai.core import SecurityUtils